2023-2024 Parent Workshop

 With Josh Breffle

 On Monday, June 6, 2022, we held a parent webinar with Josh Breffle.
-We’re sorry you missed the live event, but we didn’t want you to miss out, so we recorded it for you to watch any time.
+We recorded the webinar for you to watch any time.

 Come spend an evening being encouraged and equipped to think about your families’ call to sport as a mission assignment from God.
 We will discuss topics such as: